terraref/documentation/products/plantcv-trait-data.md

 _Output_

 * Each image will have new metadata appended in Clowder including measures like height, area, perimeter, and longest_axis
-* Average traits for the dataset (10 images) are inserted into a CSV file and added to the Clowder dataset
+* Average traits for the dataset (3 VIS or 3 NIR images) are inserted into a CSV file and added to the Clowder dataset
 * If configured, the CSV will also be sent to BETYdb

 ## **Data access**